hackjunction/2019-website-template/CUSTOMISATION.md

 # Setup

-Start off by following the `SETUP.md` to setup your website.
+Start off by following the `SETUP.md` to setup your local development environment.

 # Config